FREQUENTLY ASKED QUESTIONS

 8. Where do I park?

-Directly across the street from the California Theatre in the old mall parking garage.
-Parking is covered, lighted, free, and patrolled by the security service we employ for each concert.
+If you're attending a concert at the California Theatre, there is covered, lighted, free parking directly across the street accessible from E Street directly across from the venue.
+This parking is patrolled by the security service we employ for each concert.
 There is also parking on the street, as well as behind the Theatre, but those tend to fill up quickly.
 (Please do not park in the lot directly west of the Theatre as it is reserved for the customers of the adjacent stores and you could get a ticket or even be towed!)
+At San Bernardino Valley College, there are free, open parking lots across from each venue which are held for us the evening of each performance.

 9. When do I applaud?